XPRNetwork/xpr-backend-examples/README.md

 15. Transfer NFT

 # Installation
-1. Rename .env.example to .env
+1. Rename .env.example to .env and set your private key
 2. Run `npm i `
 3. Modify index.js at root to run the functions you want
 4. `node index.js`